limulus/svg-playground/README.md

 ## See Also

 You might like [vecs](https://www.npmjs.com/package/vecs), a lightweight SVG library in its infancy.
+Also check out [tucsonjs-logo](https://github.com/limulus/tucsonjs-logo) for an example of a project that uses svg-playground.